logicvenu/logicvenu/README.md

-- 👋 Hi, I’m Venugopal
+Hi, I’m Venugopal

+I’m a technologist with **18+ years of IT experience**, specializing in **MLOps, Generative AI, AgentOps, and SRE (DevOps)**.
+Over the last **4+ years**, I’ve focused on building and operating **production-grade AI platforms**, helping organizations scale from PoCs to reliable, enterprise-ready solutions on **GCP and AWS**.

+I work extensively with **Predictive AI, Generative AI **, with a strong emphasis on **automation, observability, reliability, and cloud-native infrastructure**.
+I’ve also contributed to **AI Center of Excellence (AI-COE)** initiatives, defining best practices for MLOps, LLMOps, AgentOps, and model governance.

+### 👀 Interests
-- 👀 I’m interested in MLOps, AIOps, SRE(DevOps)
+- MLOps, LLMOps, GenAIOps, AgentOps
-- 🌱 I’m currently learning Machine Learning Engineering
+- SRE / DevOps for AI systems

+### 🌱 Currently Working With
-- 🌱 I’m currently working on Vertex AI, Airflow, MLflow, Kubeflow, BigQuery ML, Kubernetes, CI/CD
+- Vertex AI, Airflow, MLflow, Kubeflow
-- 💞️ I’m looking to collaborate on MLOps, LLMOps, DevOps, AIOps and  SRE
-- 🤔 - 🤓 Always I am excited about new and important topics
-- 📫 How to reach me ...
+- Kubernetes, CI/CD, BigQuery ML

+### 💞️ Open to Collaborate On
+- MLOps & LLMOps platforms
+- Agent-based AI systems

+📫 **Reach me:** https://www.linkedin.com/in/ venu-MLOps-GenAIOps-AgentOps | venug24@hotmail.com

 <!---
 logicvenu/logicvenu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.